 The latest chapter in a series of articles looking back at each campaign from the Crucible era.

-Old rivals Alex Higgins and Terry Griffiths, as well as fresh-faced challenger Jimmy White, tried to halt what was quickly becoming the Steve Davis express train throughout the 1981/82 snooker season.
+Among others, rivals Alex Higgins and Terry Griffiths tried to halt what was quickly becoming the Steve Davis express train throughout the 1981/82 snooker season.

 Beginning the term as a first-time world champion didn’t seem to have any impact on the pressure Davis was shouldering.

 Davis won the International Open with a whitewash 9-0 victory over Dennis Taylor and helped England to victory in the World Team Classic – ending Wales’ undefeated streak in the competition with a 4-3 success in the final.